twagar11/ansible-labs/setup/Configure-Inventory.md

 ansible_ssh_pass=<Password>
 ```

-now, what if each host has a unique password?
+Now, what if each host has a unique password?
 In this scenario `ansible_ssh_pass` will be placed in front of each host with a space

 ```console